tgourley/AWS-Visual-Configuration-App/Documentation/User.md

 **Service Movement**

 Users are able to move their services in the visualization view by selecting and dragging the service to the desired location.

+### Close Program
+To end the program, simply close the application window.